 Sure, you’ll find more snow and more serious skiing if you fly to Colorado or even drive up to Vermont, but there are plenty of ski hills located in New York State, including several located within a one-and-a-half to three-hour drive of Manhattan.
 To be frank, the main thing these hills have on their side is their proximity to New York City.
 If you want to reenact a trip to the Alps or Aspen, you’re going to be disappointed, but if you want to plan an affordable day or overnight ski trip, skiing in the Catskills region can be a great option.
-Ahead, we break down five of the best ski resorts less than 150 miles from NYC, along with everything you can expect when hitting these slopes.
+Gov. Andrew Cuomo last fall gave ski resorts the go-ahead to reopen, seen as a safe outdoor activity during the coronavirus pandemic.
+However, there are COVID-19 restrictions at each resort, including mask mandates, social distancing and disinfection requirements, and 50 percent capacity limits indoors.
+Ahead, we break down five of the best ski resorts less than 150 miles from NYC, along with everything you can expect when hitting the slopes this year.

 What to expect?

 With the exception of hills located further north in the Lake Placid region where one will find real snow and serious elevations (remember, the 1980 Winter Olympics took place there), most New York State hills are best for beginner- to intermediate-level skiers.
-Let’s put it this way—the summit at Snowmass in Aspen is over 12,000 feet but in the Catskills region summits range from 1550 to just under 3800 feet.
-But once again, if you’re a New Yorker and you want to get up at 6:00am and be on the slopes by 9:00, you have to take what you can get.
+Let’s put it this way—the summit at Snowmass in Aspen is over 12,000 feet but in the Catskills, summits range from 1,550 to just under 3,800 feet.
+But once again, if you’re a New Yorker and you want to get up at 6:00 a.m. and be on the slopes by 9:00 a.m., you have to take what you can get.
 But what do you get?

 Second, if you’re hoping to walk into a scene that looks like a page torn out of the Northface catalog, skiing in the Catskills is likely not for you, but this is also one of the best things about it.
-On the average day, you’ll find people from all backgrounds on the slopes busting their best moves.
-At most upstate ski resorts, there are a fair share of expat European families on the slopes (look for the stylish French and Italian ski outfits and high-end gear), but you’ll also find groups of Hasidic girls whizzing down the hill in long black skirts and just about anyone else you’ve ever seen riding the MTA.
+On an average day, you’ll find people from all backgrounds on the slopes busting their best moves.

 Since this isn’t the Alps, Aspen, Whistler, or Mont-Tremblant, you’ll need to be realistic about your aprés-ski options.
 There are a few resorts designed to appeal to people with more upscale tastes, but the Catskills region is not exactly an oasis of Nordic spas and high-end resorts.
 You’ll primarily find rundown motels, modest resorts, and a few fun hipster accommodations.

-Five ski resorts less than 150 miles from New York City
+Five ski resorts less than 150 miles from NYC

 The following ski resorts are all located 150 miles or less from Grand Central Station.
 If you leave early on a weekend morning or holiday in decent weather, it is possible to reach all these ski hills in just two to three hours.